-That same attitude also saved Blassie’s life.
+That same attitude also saved the life of Freddie Blassie.

-Blassie had just finished up as WWA "world" champion in Los Angeles.
-Sammartino was in the middle of an epic 7.5-year run as the WWWF champion.
-Wrestling fans on the East Coast didn’t know that Blassie had lost the title, so Sammartino vs. Blassie could be billed as champion vs. champion.
+Freddie Blassie had just finished up as WWA "world" champion in Los Angeles.
+Bruno Sammartino was in the middle of an epic 7.5-year run as the WWWF champion.
+Wrestling fans on the East Coast didn’t know that Blassie had lost the title, so Sammartino vs. Blassie could be billed as a champion vs. champion.

 "I had to exit the dressing room through the dugout — the ring was located on the pitcher’s mound — and when I walked up the steps and turned to taunt the audience, their profanity even took me by surprise.

 The fight in the ring was rough, and the crowd bought into it.
 More than 14,000 fans were in attendance that night, and they were all there to see Sammartino take the definitive victory.
-But this night, their hero was the one who took the loss.

 “When Bruno bent over to help him back in, I booted him in the balls from behind, kicking him to ringside.
-That’s where he stayed, as the referee counted him out and I raised my arms in triumph."
+That’s where he stayed, as the referee counted him out, and I raised my arms in triumph."

 Things might not have gotten so bad, but an inexperienced security guard made Blassie stay in the ring rather than leave for the locker room.
 The guard (mistakenly) wanted Blassie to wait in the ring until the crowd calmed down.

 "From across the dressing room, he eyed me suspiciously.
 Bruno and I were still in character, so I yelled, ‘Look at that!
 Typical Italian stunt!
-You hit him in the neck and he grabs his balls!’
+You hit him in the neck, and he grabs his balls!’

 "Bruno looked over at me and made eye contact.
 ‘No, let him go,’ he told Jilly.
 ‘I want him for myself the next time we step into the ring.’

 The moment passed.
-Rizzo put his gun away.
+Rizzo put his firearm away.
 Herbie Freeman sent someone to get Blassie’s street clothes and pull his car around to the dressing room.